jjcss/Git_GitHub_Workshop_Spring_2023/README.md

     <img src="https://user-images.githubusercontent.com/71786791/192189443-f26d4a5f-29f7-4e9a-8c7e-4a815c1ccbd8.png" alt="drawing" width="700" height="200"/>
     </details>

+> Note: If you encounter git errors around the lines of `ssh error` or `permission denied`, look at the #Common Git Errors Section near the end of this repository.

 5. Now let's go back to our main branch with the command `git checkout main`.
 Do you notice the different code?
 What is different?
 6. Keep note that everything in our `main` branch is where our official code is stored.